 While at Warner Brothers Thorson contributed other original character work, including The Rainmaker from Sioux Me, the giant and the baby-giant in Porky and the Giant Killer, hoboes for Hobo Gadget Band and an early Bugs Bunny prototype in Hare-Um Scare-um.
 In Chapter Six, “Bringing a Bit of Hollywood to Miami” and Chapter Seven, “Living on Cigarettes and Pencil Shavings” Walz follows Thorson’s career beyond Hollywood.
 In 1939 Thorson accepted a job with Max Fleischer and moved to Miami along with some of his co-workers from Warner Brothers.
 Max and David Fleischer had a long history in silent film and in the 1930s had created Betty Boop, Popeye, Olive Oyl, Bluto and Wimpy.
 According to Walz “Their cartoons had more of an adult, urban sensibility; they relied on broad, sometimes vulgar humor ...”(p.
 147) Their distributor was Paramount Pictures.
 The Hays Code of 1934 had forced a toning down of Fleischer’s more adult humor.
 At Fleishers, Gulliver’s Travels was the major feature underway when Thorson was hired.
 The Fleischers had also bought the rights to Johnny Gruelle’s Raggedy Ann and Raggedy Andy and Thorson redesigned them in accordance with his Disney eye.’
 After five years Thorson was let go.
 The war seems to have reduced the opportunities for animation work and in 1940 Thorson decided to focus on book illustration, beginning with the adventure story of a little Indian boy “Keeko’s Dream,” which he began to write and illustrate.
 In 1941 he found a publisher for “Little Black Sambo” and other serials such as Jack and the Beanstalk which with the addition of a World War I helmet gave an anti-German, anti-war flavour to the marauding giant.
 Returning to animation work Thorson worked briefly for Terry Toon Studios in 1941 (Paul Terry was the owner).
 They produced his Cat Meets Mouse a revenge story about a sadistic cat that is overpowered “not by just one mouse but by an army of mice.” (p.
 166) Propaganda work was an important source of income during the war years.
 When Thorson signed with King Features Syndicate access to commercial assignments increased.
 By 1942 he was in L.A. again and apparently down on his luck when he wrote The Sad Life of Pinias Pill about a man who urinated on a Hitler statue and found himself back in jail.

 In Chapter 8, “The Best of Times, The Worst of Times” Walz continues his survey of Thorson’s career.
 Publication of The Three Bears was followed by Keeko’s Dream which Walz considers Thorson’s masterpiece.
 Back in Canada Thorson’s “Punkin head” became the poster bear of Canada’s baby boom generation through Eaton’s popularization of it.
 For a time Thorson lived in Toronto.
 Another advertising image made popular by Thorson was “Elmer the Safety Elephant”.
 Walz, however, gives too much credit to Thorson, for this image which is in fact in the tradition of 19th century animal image humour.
-Having returned briefly to Winnipeg in 1956 Thorson gave up illustration when he resettled in B.C.
+Having returned briefly to Winnipeg in 1956 Thorson gave up illustration when he resettled in British Columbia.